 - Toast a slice of honey whole wheat sourdough bread and top with butter and raw honey.

 Even though this list is looking long, sometimes I feel like I just don’t have any ideas for breakfast that haven’t been done recently (especially when I’m “planning ahead” at midnight the night before *sheepish grin*).
 How about you?

 Have you seen the Local Farmer’s Market Food Resources for Grand Rapids, MI?
 We’re checking out the U-pick organic blueberry farm this week!

 Disclosure: JoshEWEa’s Garden has been a sponsor of KS in the past, but I really just use and enjoy their products.
 The mention in this post had nothing to do with advertising.
-The link to frugaldad is a paid text link.
 See my full disclosure statement here.